Course Catalog: Child Life and Family Studies Courses

 Practicum and Seminar in Human Services

 A 150-hour supervised practicum in a human services organization and a bi-weekly seminar.
-Undertake responsibilities suited to site's priorities and needs and students' knowledge, skills, and learning goals.
-Explore organizational dynamics, community contexts, resources, and direct service goals.
-Open to students with junior or senior status who are completing Human Services Certificate program.
+Undertake responsibilities suited to site’s priorities and needs and students’ knowledge, skills, and learning goals.
+Explore organizational dynamics, community contexts, re-sources, and direct service goals.
+Open to students with junior or senior status who are completing Human Services minor program.
 Prerequisite: Completion of WLCE, CFS 340 and GPA of 2.0.

 Practicum and Seminar I: Family Studies

-A 150-hour supervised practicum in urban or suburban settings serving children and families, ranging from early childhood home visiting, school, health or social service, centerbased consultations or workshops, to program development and public policy.
+A 150-hour supervised practicum in urban or suburban settings serving children and families, ranging from early childhood home visiting, school, health or social service, center-based consultations or workshops, to program development and public policy.
 Collaborate as interdisciplinary team member.
 Participate in monthly individual and group supervision and seminar.
-Offered: Fall and Spring.
-(Open only to students enrolled in the Certificate in Parenting Education.)
+Offered: fall and spring.
+(Open only to students enrolled in the Certificate in Family and Parenting Services.)